 Technically yes, but this might be impractical.
 A brewery should ensure that all registered beers being distributed or regularly circulated in the taproom contain a registered label.

 Unlike the TTB, the ABT does not actually approve the beverage container labels registered on their system.
 Unfortunately, just because a brewery completes their registration and receives a registration system, it does not confirm that the registered label actually complies with Florida law.

 Federal Label Approval for Wine and Spirits and for Beer Sold Out-of-State

 For wine, spirits and beer destined for sale outside Florida, the container label must also be approved through the TTB’s Certificate of Label Approval (COLA) process.
 Before getting to the COLA process, however, the TTB, requires formula approval in some cases.

 The TTB requires formal approval, most often, when a beverage contains adjuncts or other additives, such as flavoring and coloring materials.
 Beverages made using traditional ingredients and processes are generally exempt from formula approval.
-The TTB’s Formula Approval Tool is a handy quick-reference for those beverage styles and situations that require pre-COLA formula approval.
+The TTB’s formula approval tools (for beer and for wine and spirits) are handy quick-references for those beverage styles and situations that require pre-COLA formula approval.